 When you notify Tukes, describe what has happened and what measures you have taken because of the issue.
 If the accident was caused by a fault or defect in the equipment used in the service, such as a toy or a piece of gym equipment, also notify the equipment supplier about the incident.

 Use Tukes’s form to report accidents and close calls, or send a free-form report by email to kirjaamo (at) tukes.fi.

-Tukes processes and records all reports.
+Tukes processes and records all reports and responds to all notifiers.
 Tukes assesses the monitoring measures on a case-by-case basis.

 Consumer Safety Act